viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 Go to the [Viam app](https://app.viam.com) and create a new robot called `follower`.

 Go to the **Setup** tab of your new robot's page and follow the steps [to install `viam-server` on your computer](/installation/#install-viam-server).
-Follow the instructions until the Viam App shows that your robot has successfully connected.
+Follow the instructions until the Viam app shows that your robot has successfully connected.

 ## Configure your components